 The Office of Undergraduate Admissions awards the Academic Excellence/Phi Theta Kappa Scholarship to new transfer students who have demonstrated superior academic ability in their prior college academic work.
-This scholarship is valued at 25% of tuition.
+This scholarship is valued at 10% of tuition per semester, but may be awarded up to 25% per semester if other scholarships are not available.
 To qualify for this scholarship, a student must complete all requirements for the Christian Leadership Scholarship and be a member of Phi Theta Kappa.
 Once awarded, the value of the Academic Excellence/Phi Theta Kappa Scholarship does not increase due to subsequent testing resulting in scores higher than those originally submitted or for a GPA higher than the GPA originally submitted for this award.